ScottMaclure/cv/README.md

 # scott-cv

-My personal CV, rendered on server using ReactJS + node.
+My personal CV, using the specification from <https://jsonresume.org/>, rendered on the server using ReactJS + node.

 View online: <http://scott-cv.maclure.com.au>